Biblical dream meaning of kangaroo

 When the Bible uses animals as symbols it usually points to God’s ordering of creation, his care for living creatures, and moral or spiritual lessons drawn from observable traits.
 Animals in Scripture can speak to provision, protection, mobility, maternal care, vulnerability, wildness, and the limits of human control.
 When a sleeper dreams of an animal they do not recognize, Christian interpretation begins by asking which of these biblical themes the creature most naturally evokes.

-And God said, Let the earth bring forth the living creature after his kind, cattle, and creeping thing, and beast of the earth after his kind: and it was so.
+24And God said, Let the earth bring forth the living creature after his kind, cattle, and creeping thing, and beast of the earth after his kind: and it was so.
+25And God made the beast of the earth after his kind, and cattle after their kind, and every thing that creepeth upon the earth after his kind: and God saw that it was good.

-Job 12:7
+Job 12:7-10

 Psalm 104:24-25